Near v. Minnesota

 Near v.
-Minnesota, 283 U.S. 697 (1931), was a landmark decision of the US Supreme Court under which prior restraint on publication was found to violate freedom of the press as protected under the First Amendment.
+Minnesota, 283 U.S. 697 (1931), is a landmark decision of the US Supreme Court under which prior restraint on publication was found to violate freedom of the press as protected under the First Amendment.
 This principle was applied to free speech generally in subsequent jurisprudence.
 The Court ruled that a Minnesota law that targeted publishers of "malicious" or "scandalous" newspapers violated the First Amendment to the United States Constitution (as applied through the Fourteenth Amendment).
 Legal scholar and columnist Anthony Lewis called Near the Court's "first great press case".

 It was later a key precedent in New York Times Co. v.
 United States (1971), in which the Court ruled against the Nixon administration's attempt to enjoin publication of the Pentagon Papers.